 Report Real Estate Fraud by filling out the Real Estate Fraud Referral Form and mailing to the address at the bottom of the page.

 Real Estate Schemes

-A lender or mortgage broker promises low monthly payments by consolidating the homeowners debt such as existing mortgages, credit card debt and car loans.
+A mortgage broker promises low monthly payments by consolidating the homeowners debt such as existing mortgages, credit card debt and car loans.
 The homeowner is pressured into signing a stack of documents and not given time to read them.
-The end result is a loan that charges very high fees, pay-off phantom creditors and contains terms that are different from what was promised.
-The lender knows what the homeowner can pay and sets the payments just high enough for the homeowner to default on the loan.
+The result is a loan that charges very high fees, pay-off phantom creditors and contains terms that are different from what was promised.
+The person knows what the homeowner can pay and sets the payments just high enough for the homeowner to default on the loan.
 The lender then starts the foreclosure process or refinances the loan again charging additional high fees.

 - False application by real buyer

 - False information by strawbuyer - an individual is solicited and paid for services.

 Strawbuyer: A mortgage broker pays an individual with good credit to “rent” their personal information.
 Often, the strawbuyer’s income is inflated to qualify for a more expensive home.
 The borrower has no intention of occupying the property and makes no down payments.
 The person gets a higher fee and may install renters.
 In the meantime, mortgage payments aren’t made and the house goes into foreclosure.
 The renters are unaware of the fraud until notified by the lender.

 A person will advertise for renters to a property s/he does not own, often on Craig’s List.
 The person will usually only correspond with applicants via e-mail.
 The applicant is told to deposit the rent and security deposit into a bank account.
 Once the applicant goes to the property, they find out that there are already people living there (the homeowner) or other renters (who also paid the person to rent the property).